tomxiong/docker-alpine/README.md

 note: this container still not ready..

-The docker-alpine base on quantumobject/docker-baseimage but using alpine/edge image to create small container with runit include the same way that quantumobject/docker-baseimage working.
+The docker-alpine base on quantumobject/docker-baseimage but using alpine/edge image to create small container with runit include the same way that quantumobject/docker-baseimage work.

 This image will be use to builds others image for [quantumobject](http://www.quantumobject.com) at the moment.
 It will be build periodical to make sure that any security update is include with the last version from alpine.